DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/18-Hypothesis-Testing-Case-Study.md

 ### Checking for independence

 We computed one possible difference under the null hypothesis in the exercise above, which represents one difference due to chance.
 Repeating the simulation, we get another difference due to chance: -0.042.
 And another: 0.208.
 And so on until we repeat the simulation enough times that we have a good idea of what represents the **distribution of differences from chance alone**.
 That is, the difference if there really is no relationship between gender and the promotion decision.
 We are using a simulation when there is actually a finite number of permutations of the `gender` label.
-From our lesson on counting, we have 48 labels of which 24 are `male` and 24 are `female`.
+From Chapter \@ref(PROBRULES) on counting, we have 48 labels of which 24 are `male` and 24 are `female`.
 Thus the total number of ways to arrange the labels differently is:

 $$
 \frac{48!}{24!\cdot24!} \approx 3.2 \cdot 10^{13}